huan/docker-simple-mail-forwarder/README.md

 What is Simple Mail Forwarder (SMF)?
 ------------------------------------

-If you had a domain name and only wanted to have one(or a few) email address from this domain, but you want to forward all the emails to another email account. **Simple Mail Forwarder (SMF)** is exactly what you need. (with [Docker](http://docker.com))
+If you have a domain name, only want to have one (or a few) email address(es) on this domain, and you want to forward all the emails to another email account - **Simple Mail Forwarder (SMF)** is exactly what you need. (with [Docker](http://docker.com))

-This docker image was built for ultimate **simplicity** because of this reason.
-I owned many domains and needed email addresses of them(for fun/work), and I hated to config email server.
-Some DNS providers provide free email forwarding service for their own domain, some do not.
-And almose all email forwarding service is NOT free.
-So I decided to make it myself(thanks docker).
+Because of the above, this docker image was built for ultimate **simplicity**.
+I've owned many domains and needed email addresses for them (for fun and/or work).
+I hated configuring email servers.
+Some DNS providers provide free email forwarding services for their own domains, some do not.
+And almost all email forwarding services are NOT free.
+So I decided to make one myself (thanks docker).

 ### Related Services

 - [DuoCircle Email Forwarding](http://www.duocircle.com/services/email-forwarding) From $59.95/year
 - [Cloud Mail In](https://www.cloudmailin.com/plans) From $9/month.
-And it is not for human.
+And it is not for humans.
 - [MailGun](https://mailgun.com) professional service.
 Free plan includes 10,000 emails/month. but [can result in your domain being treated as spam](https://blog.rajivm.net/mailgun-forwarding-spam.html)

 I was willing to pay $10/year, but the cheapest plan I could find was $9 per month.
-Having a $10 USD machine with unlimited mail&domains per month is an amazing idea!
-And of course you could also put other dockers on this same machine. :-D
+Having a $10 USD machine with unlimited e-mail & domains per month is an amazing idea!
+And of course you could also put other dockers on this machine. :-D

-Quick Start (TL;DR)
+Quick-Start (TL;DR)
 -------------------

 Just set `SMF_CONFIG` and run: